UnusualFrog/UnusualFrog/README.md

 ### Check out some of my projects:

-**AI-Matching** - A NextJS platform matching employers with applicants through the power of LLMS
+**AI-Matching** - A NextJS platform matching employers with applicants through the power of LLMs

 **Access Online** - https://capstone-ai-matching.vercel.app/